Sebastian Fagerlund

 Sebastian Fagerlund (born 6 December 1972) is a Finnish composer.
 He is described as “a post-modern impressionist whose sound landscapes can be heard as ecstatic nature images which, however, are always inner images, landscapes of the mind”.

 Echoes of Western culture, Asian musical traditions, and heavy metal have all been detected in his music.

-His output covers a wide variety of genres, ranging from chamber opera to chamber music and works for solo instruments.
+His output covers a wide variety of genres, ranging from opera to chamber music and works for solo instruments.
 The most prominent are his concertos and his works for orchestra.

-Together with clarinettist Christoffer Sundqvist, Fagerlund is Artistic Director of the RUSK Chamber Music Festival in Jakobstad, Finland in 2013.
+From 2013 until 2019, Fagerlund was the artistic director of the RUSK Chamber Music Festival together with clarinetist Christoffer Sundqvist.

 Fagerlund was the Composer in Residence of the Royal Concertgebouw in Amsterdam for the 2016-17 season and in 2018 was the invited guest composer at the Aspen Music Festival.
 In the 2021-22 season, Fagerlund was Artist in Residence at the Tapiola Sinfonietta.

 Early life

 Fagerlund was born in Pargas.
 He began his musical studies with violin lessons at the Turku Conservatory, where his teacher was Simo Vuoristo.
 After a year spent studying in the Netherlands, he applied for the Sibelius Academy to study composition and graduated from the class of Erkki Jokinen in 2004.
 He has also attended master classes with Michael Jarrell, Magnus Lindberg, Ivan Fedele and others.